uncenter/uncenter.dev/src/pages/colophon.md

 ## Site hosting

 After the website is built, it's just a folder on my desktop or in a GitHub repository.
-The magic happens with [Netlify](https://www.netlify.com/), a free hosting service, which auto-deploys the website every time I push to my GitHub repository.
-Since Netlify is free, I don't have to worry about paying for hosting or managing a server.
+The magic happens with [Netlify](https://www.netlify.com/), a free hosting service, auto-deploys this website every time I push to my repository.
 The domain is provided by [Cloudflare](https://www.cloudflare.com/).

 ## Visitor analytics